How might we help people affected by rare disease learn about their condition, share their experience and take part in research?

 The users and target audience were people affected by rare disease, primarily patients, parent/carers and family members.
 The user base mostly consisted of people in the US and Europe but did include people from other parts of the world.
 This meant a great emphasis on accessibility and inclusivity.

-User goals and needs ranged from people knowledgeable in their condition, and therefore wanting to take part in research (find a cure) and be advocates; to people who were recently diagnosed, knowing little about their disease and wanting to learn more and find their community.
+Through user interviews, we understood that the user goals and needs ranged from people knowledgeable in their condition, and therefore wanting to take part in research (find a cure) and be advocates; to people who were recently diagnosed, knowing little about their disease and wanting to learn more and find their community.

 🧠 Product design process

 To describe the process for features, the example I'll use is my involvement in features allowing our users to take part in research projects such as surveys and longitudinal studies.
 The duration of this initiative was 8 weeks.
 We had identified through interviews two core jobs to be done: find a cure for my condition and have the best quality of life with my condition.
 From a business side, revenue generation for the business is dependent on clinical trial recruitment.

 This initiative looks to find solutions for the first job to be done as well as the core business need.
 The problem was led by the PM and was delivered to me in the form of a problem doc (with contributions from various SMT stakeholders).
 Overseeing the initiative was the COO.

 After initial discussions, the steering from the SMT, the assumed solution is features that allow our users to take part in research studies such as clinical trials, surveys and longitudinal studies.

 Working with product manager/user research, interviews and surveys were conducted, speaking with users to understand their needs and pain points.
 We also gathered insights from relevant stakeholders within the company.
 Synthesising the group workshops led to a 'Jobs to be done' framework and problem evidence for us to move forward.
 Further synthesis using empathy maps and customer journey maps to fully understand the problem an approach moving forward.

 Images show various insights that had been gathered between the team